abpframework/abp/docs/en/Caching.md

 Other methods of the `IDistributedCache<BookCacheItem>` are same as ASP.NET Core's `IDistributedCache` interface, so you can refer [it's documentation](https://docs.microsoft.com/en-us/aspnet/core/performance/caching/distributed).

-## IDistributedCache<TCacheItem, TCacheKey> Interface
+## `IDistributedCache<TCacheItem, TCacheKey>` Interface

-ABP framework also defines the generic `IDistributedCache<TCacheItem, TCacheKey>` interface in the [Volo.Abp.Caching](https://www.nuget.org/packages/Volo.Abp.Caching/) package. `TCacheItem` is the type of the object and `TCacheKey` as the type of the key  stored in the cache. `IDistributedCache<TCacheItem>` interface is a type of `IDistributedCache<TCacheItem, string>` for simplified usage.
+`IDistributedCache<TCacheItem>` interface assumes that the type of your cache key is `string` (so, you need to manually convert your key to string if you need to use a different kind of cache key). `IDistributedCache<TCacheItem, TCacheKey>` can be used when your cache key type is not `string`.

 ### Usage